fatfish-lab/aquarium-documentation/src/api/meshql.md

 For that you can write a new meshQL expression without the `#` at its beginning.

-> Example: Filter shots where their is a Task named Layout:
+> Example: Filter shots where there is a Task named Layout:
 >  `# -($Child, 5)> $Shot AND -($Child)> $Task AND item.data.name == 'Layout'`

 The best is to enclose the sub-filter in parentheses to avoid any ambiguity.